Do I need a visa?

 - Points-based Visas:

-Only some tier-based visas can be extended or progressed into settled status.
-Tier 1 and Tier 2 Visas can be extended when they expire and also used as qualifying time for Indefinite Leave to Remain.
-Tier 4 and Tier 5 Visas cannot be extended.
+Only some points-based visas can be extended or progressed into settled status.
+Tier 1 and Skilled Worker Visas can be extended when they expire and also used as qualifying time for Indefinite Leave to Remain.
+Student and Temporary Worker Visas cannot be extended.
 However, you can switch from these visas to another category, if you are eligible.

 - Visitor Visas: